-- FRADV-4841: API modelling is not yet handling indirect draws. - FRADV-4841: API modelling is not yet handling base-vertex draws. - FRADV-4978: API modelling is not yet fully handling multi-context OpenGL ES applications, although it should work for most content. - FRADV-4972: API modelling is not yet handling OpenGL ES vertex array objects. - FRADV-3557: API modelling is not yet handling Vulkan 1.3 or the dynamic rendering extensions. - FRADV-4980: API modelling is not handling command buffers that are created before the captured frame burst.
+- FRADV-865: Frame capture can take a long time and needs further performance optimization. - FRADV-4841: API modelling does not handle indirect draws. - FRADV-4841: API modelling does not handle base-vertex draws. - FRADV-4978: API modelling does not fully handle multi-context OpenGL ES applications, although it should work for most content. - FRADV-4972: API modelling does not handle OpenGL ES vertex array objects. - FRADV-3557: API modelling does not handle Vulkan 1.3 or the dynamic rendering extensions. - FRADV-4980: API modelling is not handling command buffers that are created before the captured frame burst.
 We have no plan to support this functionality, as doing so would be very invasive to application performance. - FRADV-3898: Actual and Ideal mesh memory bandwidth is not yet factoring in the position/non-position attribute use in the vertex shader.
-The only factor current considered is the presence of padding bytes in the buffer memory layout. - FRADV-3546: Transfer commands are not yet treated as workloads for the purposes of navigation or the Render Graph view. - FRADV-4639: Compute dispatches are not yet treated as workloads for the purposes of navigation or the Render Graph view. - FRADV-4951: Render Graph view does not currently reflect the effect of Vulkan resolve attachments. - Modelling is not handling stencil-only surface attachments for OpenGL ES or Vulkan.
+The only factor currently considered is the presence of padding bytes in the buffer memory layout. - FRADV-3546: Transfer commands are not yet treated as workloads for the purposes of navigation or the Render Graph view. - FRADV-4639: Compute dispatches are not yet treated as workloads for the purposes of navigation or the Render Graph view. - FRADV-4951: Render Graph view does not currently reflect the effect of Vulkan resolve attachments. - Modelling is not handling stencil-only surface attachments for OpenGL ES or Vulkan.
 Packed depth-stencil surfaces are supported.